JessieRayeBauer/bethallchurch.github.io/_posts/2018-01-21-Tutorial: Explore Your Own Fitbit Data!.md

 Let's plot the sleep data another way...how about a distribution?

 By the way, what do you call a haunted distrubution?
 A paranormal distribution.
-Ha!
-Sorry guys.

 ```python
 sns.distplot(sleepdf['hours'], color="mediumseagreen")